Dr. Mareike Smolka

 BOOK CHAPTERS

-Smolka, M., and Fisher, E. (unconditionally accepted).
-TA in Science and Engineering.
-In International Handbook of Technology Assessment, edited by A. Grundwald.
+Smolka, M., and Fisher, E. (2024).
+Technology assessment in science and engineering: theory, policy and practice.
+In Handbook of Technology Assessment, edited by A. Grunwald.
 Cheltenham: Edward Elgar Publishing.
+DOI: 10.4337/9781035310685

-Smolka, M., Stoepel, L., Quill, J., Wahlbrink T., Floehr, J., Böschen, S., Letmathe, P., and Lemme, M. (unconditionally accepted).
+Smolka, M., Stoepel, L., Quill, J., Wahlbrink T., Floehr, J., Böschen, S., Letmathe, P., and Lemme, M. (2024).
 Transdisciplinary development of neuromorphic computing hardware for Artificial Intelligence applications: technological, economic, societal, and environmental dimensions of transformation in the NeuroSys Cluster4Future.
 In Transformation towards Sustainability - A Novel Interdisciplinary Framework from RWTH Aachen University, edited by P. Letmathe, C. Roll, A. Balleer, S. Böschen, W. Breuer, A. Förster, G. Gramelsberger, K. Greiff, R. Häußling, M. Lemme, M. Leuchner, M. Paegert, F. T. Pillar, E. Seefried, and T. Wahlbrink.
 New York: Springer.
+DOI: 10.1007/978-3-031-54700-3_10.

 Smolka, M., and Mesman, J. (2024).
 Practicing care-as-affect and engagement-as-critique: Careful engagements with Video-Reflexive Ethnography and Socio-Technical Integration Research.
 In Ethical and Methodological Dilemmas in Social Science Interventions: Careful interventions in healthcare, museums, design and beyond, edited by D. Lydahl and N. C. Nickelsen.
 New York: Springer.
 DOI: 10.1007/978-3-031-44119-6